Policy last updated

 Policy

-This policy outlines the operation of the Tutor Learning Initiative (TLI) in Victorian government schools.
+This policy outlines the operation of the Tutor Learning Initiative in Victorian government schools.

-- provide small group learning support to students who are performing below their age-expected standard in literacy and numeracy
+- provide small group learning support to all students across Foundation to Year 12 who are identified as performing significantly below their age-expected standard in literacy and/or numeracy

-- record and update information about which students are identified for TLI support by adding TLI tags on CASES21
+- record and update information about which students are identified for TLI support by checking and adding TLI tags on CASES21

 Details

-The Tutor Learning Initiative (TLI) provides government and low-fee non-government schools with funding to employ tutors to deliver targeted small group learning support to students who are performing below their age-expected standard in literacy and numeracy.
+TLI provides government and low-fee non-government schools with funding to employ tutors to deliver targeted small group learning support to students who are performing significantly below their age-expected standard in literacy and numeracy.

 Related policies